 The Storm Point Trail with views of Lake Yellowstone

-After an included lunch at the storied Lake Yellowstone Hotel, our first walk of the tour within Yellowstone National Park is along the flat Storm Point Trail.
-This 2.2 mile out and back loop leads us through old-growth lodgepole pine forest, left miraculously untouched by the 1988 Yellowstone wildfires, to an overlook offering impressive views of Lake Yellowstone.
+After an included lunch at the storied Lake Yellowstone Hotel, your first walk of the tour within Yellowstone National Park is along the flat Storm Point Trail.
+This 2.2 mile out and back loop leads you through old-growth lodgepole pine forest, left miraculously untouched by the 1988 Yellowstone wildfires, to an overlook offering impressive views of Lake Yellowstone.
 At 20 miles long and 15 miles across, Lake Yellowstone is the largest body of water in the park and the largest lake located above 7,000ft in the whole country!

 The Grand Canyon of the Yellowstone

-On the morning of day 4, we’ll visit the stunning Grand Canyon of Yellowstone, whose oxidizing iron walls give off the appearance of the yellow color and is one of the theories behind the namesake of the river that formed the canyon.
-We’ll walk along the rim of the canyon and stop at spectacular viewpoints of the two largest waterfalls in the park—the Upper and Lower Falls.
+On the morning of day 4, you’ll visit the stunning Grand Canyon of Yellowstone, whose oxidizing iron walls give off the appearance of the yellow color and is one of the theories behind the namesake of the river that formed the canyon.
+You’ll walk along the rim of the canyon and stop at spectacular viewpoints of the two largest waterfalls in the park—the Upper and Lower Falls.

 Did you know that the geysers of Yellowstone National Park geysers make up two-thirds of the total amount found in the world?
 Although Yellowstone NP contains over 1,200 geysers—465 of which are active annually—the one that is on every park visitor’s agenda is the famed Old Faithful Geyser.
 Despite not being the largest of the Yellowstone geysers—that distinction goes to the 300ft blast of the Steamboat Geyser—Old Faithful’s consistency is what sets it apart.
-If we don’t arrive just in time to see an eruption, we won’t have to wait long since Old Faithful erupts every 90 minutes or so, hence its name.
+If you don’t arrive just in time to see an eruption, you won’t have to wait long since Old Faithful erupts every 90 minutes or so, hence its name.